nirmolcho/Clustering_and_TS_DS_Alg/README.md

 The project is organized into several directories, each with its unique purpose:

 - **Scraping**: This directory contains the core functionality of our scraper.
-It includes the main function for running the scraper and the Selenium commands used for scraping.
+It includes the main function for running the scraper and the Selenium commands used for scraping, plus using an API to get all the data from the website.

 - **EDA and Data Cleaning**: This is where we perform exploratory data analysis and clean our scraped data.
 It houses all the scripts and notebooks used in these data preprocessing steps.

 - **Clustering**: In this directory, we apply different clustering techniques to our data.
 Here, you'll find our implementation of various sequences and three distinct clustering methods.

 - **Time Series Prediction**: Our time series prediction models are contained in this directory.
-We have implemented three different types of time series predictions here: ARIMA, SARIMA, and Prophet.
+We have implemented three different types of time series predictions here: ARIMA, GRACH, Wavelet Analysis and SVM models.

+- **task requirements**: This directory contains the requirements for the project.

 ---